Guinness AIM EIS

 - Minimum investment £20,000

 Guinness Asset Management is a specialist fund manager.
 Andrew Martin Smith is the lead manager on this AIM EIS and is a former CEO of Hambro Asset Management (which merged with Guinness in 1998).
 As well as the Guinness AIM EIS, Mr Martin Smith manages the Guinness Global Money Managers Fund and has been making small and unquoted company investments for many years.

 Watch a video interview with fund manager Andrew Martin Smith:

 This latest offer is looking to raise £10 million.

 The target is to return over £1.30 per £1 invested at launch with a timeframe of four to five years, although this is not guaranteed.
 As most portfolio companies are listed on AIM, there is some natural liquidity and an exit route, although please remember AIM investments are generally less liquid than more mainstream investments: they can also be more volatile.
 Up to to 20% of the fund may be invested in pre-IPO or NEX companies.

-The offer closes on 6 April 2019 and Guinness intends to deploy investors’ funds within 12 months.
+The offer closes on 6 April 2020 and Guinness intends to deploy investors’ funds within 12 months (not guaranteed).

 Potential benefits of AIM EIS